paonegri/DSND_Project1/README.md

 ## File Descriptions <a name="files"></a>

 The notebook available here attempts to answers the questions outlined in the Project Motivation using exploratory and predictive analysis.
 Markdown cells were used to assist in walking through the thought process for individual steps.
-In addition, there is a csv file that contains the dataset necessary for the analysis
+In addition, there is a .csv file that contains the dataset necessary for the analysis

 ## Results<a name="results"></a>